The Model Flinch Before the Lawyer

 That still has value.

 If a model recoils, I pay attention.
-Not because it has delivered truth from the mountain.
 Because it has noticed a pattern cluster worth inspecting.

 That is the right amount of respect to give it.